FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/index.md

 # Overview of FHE Library

-The CoFHE (Contract-Oriented Fully Homomorphic Encryption) library is a Solidity framework that enables secure, private computation on encrypted data within smart contracts.
+The CoFHE library is a Solidity framework that enables secure, private computation on encrypted data within smart contracts.
 This library allows developers to perform operations on encrypted values without revealing the underlying plaintext data, preserving privacy while maintaining the transparency and trustlessness of blockchain technology.

 ---